 There is an infinite variety of forms, sizes, and colors to choose from while shopping for perennials.
 Daylilies, hostas, and peonies are three of the most sought-after perennials.
 If you want a spiky blue display, you can’t go wrong with a blazing star.
 Alternatively, the ‘Moonbeam’ coreopsis variety will provide a soft yellow fragrance.
 Black-eyed Susans and purple coneflowers are two plants that provide striking late-season color.

 Fortunately, you can have both in your garden without having to choose.
 Try including annuals and perennials to get the most out of your planting arrangement.
 While perennials offer you the greatest bang for your buck, annuals win out regarding flashy, season-long color.
-Since the blossoming period of perennials is often shorter, it is essential to growing a wide range of these flowers to provide a continuous display of color.
+Since the blossoming period of perennials is often shorter, it is essential to grow a wide range of these flowers to provide a continuous display of color.

 In case you missed it: Biofloc Fish Feeding Chart – Per Body Weight